The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 (1) The visit shall take place only during the facility's normal

-business hours or at any time family day care services are being
+business hours or at any time family day care services

 provided.